process-engine/documentation/reference/stack/advanced-concepts/configuration.md

 ### Static Configuration

 Most of your application configuration will be static.
-Static configuration is provided within a single or multiple configuration files.
+Static configuration is provided as a single configuration file OR as multiple configuration files inside a configuration folder.

 #### Configuration File